ljm565/VAE/docs/3_trainig.md

 # Training VAE
-Here, we provide guides for training VAE models.
+Here, we provide guides for training a VAE model.

 ### 1. Configuration Preparation
 To train an VAE model, you need to create a configuration.